Skip to main content

 Where to Buy Live Coral and Saltwater Fish in Northwest Pennsylvania

-Saltwater and coral specialists are thin on the ground in NW PA — most reefers from Meadville to Oil City drive to Erie.
-Here's how to find a good shop, buy livestock with confidence, and get it home healthy.
+Saltwater and coral specialists are thin on the ground in NW PA, so most reefers from Meadville to Oil City drive to Erie.
+Here's how to find a good shop, buy livestock with confidence and get it home healthy.

 A live coral reef display aquarium at Sea Cave in Erie, PA